trokas/pu_learning/README.md

 # PU Learning

 PU learning - method where binary classifier is learned in a semi-supervised way from only positive and unlabeled sample points.
 It is especially usefull as a worm start for some applications.
 After trying out multiple methods from [Bing Lu](https://www.cs.uic.edu/~liub/NSF/PSC-IIS-0307239.html) webpage also recent Masashi Sugiyama works and [this blog post](https://roywright.me/2017/11/16/positive-unlabeled-learning/) I stumbled upon one forum post which lead me to the paper by Liu, Bing, et al. "Partially supervised classification of text documents."
 ICML.
 Vol. 2.
 2002.
-It contains beautiful idea of Spies which will be implement here and outperforms all other methods by a huge margin.
+It contains beautiful idea of Spies which will be implement here and outperforms most of other methods while being much faster.

 ## Spies method